LArkema/residuefree/index.md

 ### Run ResidueFree
 Clone this repository, enter the "residuefree" directory, set the scripts to executable using `chmod +x` and run `sudo ./residueFree.sh -p` to launch a bash shell running inside ResidueFree.
 Full installation and command-line options are shown using the `-h` flag.

+Dependency Note: The first time ResidueFree runs, it will ask to install Docker, Ecryptfs, and Unionfs if they are not installed already.
+Agreeing to install these packages will use apt to install them and all of their respective dependencies.

 ## Files
 [residueFree.sh](https://github.com/LArkema/residuefree/blob/main/residueFree.sh) - the main script that sets up and enters a ResidueFree session, either in privacy mode (`-p`) or forensics mode (`-f`).
 In privacy mode, all modified files are stored in RAM, encrypted, and immediately erased when the ResidueFree session ends.
-In forensics mode, all modified files are seperated to a designated folder in the current filesystem for subsequent evaluation.
+In forensics mode, all modified files are seperated to a designated folder in the current filesystem for subsequent analysis.

 By default, ResidueFree launches a new bash shell, but a specific command can also be passed as a command line argument.
 Additional command line options are available using the `-h` flag.